LTM: Scalable and Black-box Similarity-based Test Suite Minimization based on Language Models: Validation

-\textbf{\textit{Effective test suite minimization reduces testing cost.}} Our results show that {\ourapproach} achieved an average saving of $40.38\%$ in test execution time with a $50\%$ test suite minimization budget.
-However, though this is due to the relatively modest size of the systems we experiment with, one might point out that the average execution time of test suites in our dataset was far less than {\ourapproach} minimization time.
+Further, {\ourapproach} achieves an average saving of $41.72\%$ in test execution time with a $50\%$ test suite minimization budget.
+However, though this is due to the relatively modest size of the systems we experiment with, one might point out that the average execution time of test suites in our dataset is smaller than {\ourapproach} minimization time.
 Nevertheless, {\ourapproach} still offers significant advantages as testing is performed frequently, especially in CI contexts, while minimization is occasional, unlike test case selection and prioritization.
-It can thus achieve substantial savings in time and resources over time, which become particularly evident in CI environments, where numerous builds are tested for every code change, and thus eliminating redundant or unnecessary test cases can significantly reduce the overall test execution time and required testing resources (e.g., memory, CPU), as our results indicate.
+It can thus achieve substantial savings in time and resources over time, particularly in CI environments, where numerous builds are tested for every code change, thus warranting the elimination of redundant or unnecessary test cases to significantly reduce the overall test execution time and required testing resources (e.g., memory, CPU).